ZoneMinder/zoneminder/docs/faq.rst

 Mapped memory is subject to the same limitations in terms of total memory as using more traditional shared memory but does not require any configuration per allocation or chunk.
 In future versions of ZoneMinder this will be the default shared memory storage method.

-Another good article about shared memory settings http://publib.boulder.ibm.com/infocenter/db2luw/v9/index.jsp?topic=/com.ibm.db2.udb.uprun.doc/doc/t0008238.htm .
+Another good article about shared memory settings can be found `here <http://publib.boulder.ibm.com/infocenter/db2luw/v9/index.jsp?topic=/com.ibm.db2.udb.uprun.doc/doc/t0008238.htm>`__ .
-It made a statement that conflicted with those in the Redhat article but they fixed a [http://www.zoneminder.com/forums/viewtopic.php?t=9692 long standing memory issue on FC6], so give them a try.

 The essential difference was that the kernel.shmall setting is NOT in a direct memory setting in KB but in pages of memory. it is Max Pages of memory